romainducrocq/wheelcc/README.md

 > **TL;DR** No built-in linker.
 The compiled assembly is assembled and linked with system tools.

 There is no built-in linker, the compiler outputs assembly that is then assembled with as and linked with ld.
 That output assembly follows the System-V ABI, which allows to link other libraries pre-compiled with gcc/clang (or other compilers) with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
-This also allows to link the C standard library method APIs which declarations are supported by the current implementation of wheelcc.
+This also allows to link and call the C standard library APIs that are compatible with the current implementation of wheelcc.

 ### Dependencies

 > **TL;DR** No dependencies are required other than the system tools already installed.

 wheelcc aims to be small and self-contained.
-It only depends on the C standard library and three patched source-only dependencies ([sds](https://github.com/antirez/sds), [stb_ds](https://github.com/nothings/stb/blob/master/stb_ds.h) and [tinydir](https://github.com/cxong/tinydir)).
+It only depends on the C standard library and 3 source-only dependencies (patched and included): [sds](https://github.com/antirez/sds), [stb_ds](https://github.com/nothings/stb/blob/master/stb_ds.h) and [tinydir](https://github.com/cxong/tinydir).
 The build+runtime only requires Glibc, POSIX, bash, binutils and gcc (>= 8.1.0) on GNU/Linux, or clang (>= 5.0.0) on MacOS, which makes the compiler easy to build and use on any x86-64 GNU/Linux distribution or MacOS.

 ### Limitations

 > **TL;DR** This is a work in progress, it is not intended to be used as a production compiler.

 The compiler supports a large subset of the C17 language, but many features of the language are still not implemented.
-These include, but are not limited to: enum data structures, variable-length arrays, const types, typedefs, function pointers, non-ascii characters, and float, short, auto, volatile, inline, register and restrict keywords.
+Some these are: enum data structures, variable-length arrays, const types, typedefs, function pointers, non-ascii characters, and float, short, auto, volatile, inline, register and restrict keywords.
 Any of these may or may not be implemented in the future.
 As such, wheelcc can not compile the C standard library and is not intended to be used as a production C compiler.

 ## Implementation reference